-(6) The borrower under this note is a wholly owned subsidiary of the Irvine Company.
-Donald Bren, who is the brother of Peter Bren (one of the Company's executive officers and sponsors), is the chairman of the Irvine Company.
-During the six months ended June 30, 2016, the Company recognized \$1.0 million of interest income related to its investment in this loan.
+(6) The borrower under this note is a wholly owned subsidiary of The Irvine Company.
+Donald Bren, who is the brother of Peter Bren (one of the Company's executive officers and sponsors), is the chairman of The Irvine Company.
+In addition, Charles J. Schreiber, Jr. (the Company's Chief Executive Officer, one of the Company's directors and one of the Company's sponsors) has served as a member of the board of directors and executive committee of The Irvine Company since August 2016.
+During the nine months ended September 30, 2016, the Company recognized \$1.6 million of interest income related to its investment in this loan.